Bikin-Creative/Lineux-Toolchanger/CAD/LineuxOne/Carriage/2nd Revision/README.md

 - Openbuild Spacer replacing hex nuts for stablility
 - Breakaway duct using magnets to prevent accidental breakage
 - Compatible with 1st release toolhead and dock.

+(*Take note - Carriage Body B will require printing support for the slider dowel section.)